Raise Your (He)art Rate With A Workout At The Met

 "It's one of the most expansive spaces in New York City," Barnes says.
 "And to be able to move through all the different galleries, and the rooms and the spaces that they've created felt like such an incredible opportunity."

-We power through a hall of busts — some with heads, some headless — it's the fastest tour of a museum you'll ever take.
-Most of the workout is spent jogging past priceless, important art work, but we do slow down a few times.
+We power through a hall of busts — some with heads, some headless — in the fastest tour of a museum you'll ever take.
+Most of the workout is spent jogging past priceless, important artwork, but we do slow down a few times.

 We pause to do squats in front of John Singer Sargent's Madame X, a portrait of a beautiful, pale woman in a long black gown — and I can't help but laugh.